 How do I request service?

 Log into your service portal and create a service ticket and include as much information as possible and be as descriptive as you can.
-You may also send us an email to firstname.lastname@example.org.
-For emergencies, call our Helpdesk 908.654.0900 and press option 1.
-Please do not report new issues on multiple extensions or emails.
-This will delay us in helping you.
+You may also send us an email to email@example.com.
+For emergencies, call our Helpdesk 908.654.0900.
+Please do not report new issues multiple times or email our techs directly.
+This will only delay our ability to service you.

 How do I start a new project?